 Most categories of health personnel with authorisation from Denmark, Finland, Iceland or Sweden are covered by the Agreement on a Common Nordic Labour Market for certain categories of health personnel and veterinarians.
 This agreement gives privileges which are more extensive than those following from the EEA Treaty.

-- Agreement on a Common Nordic Labour Market for certain categories of health personnel and veterinarians (in Swedish)
+- Agreement on a Common Nordic Labour Market for certain categories of health personnel and veterinarians (in Danish)

 The agreement was amended by agreement of 11 November 1998 (in Danish).